 Tuition for international citizens enrolled in credit classes and programs is based upon immigration and legal residency/domicile status.
 International citizens with Permanent Resident, Refugee or Asylee status who reside in Howard County are entitled to in-county or in-state tuition.
 They may also be eligible for financial aid and scholarships.
 International citizens with A, BC, E, G, H1, H4, I, K1, K2, L, N, O, R, SN, T, U, and V visas, and those with Deferred Action and Temporary Protected Status, are eligible for in-county and in-state tuition, but are generally not eligible for financial aid (though some scholarships may be available).
 HCC’s financial aid services unit verifies eligibility for financial aid and scholarships.

-Tuition Information For Undocumented Students (for eligible Maryland high school graduates)–As an open-admission institution, Howard Community College grants admission to all students regardless of immigration status.
+Tuition Information For Undocumented Students –As an open-admission institution, Howard Community College grants admission to all students regardless of immigration status.
 Maryland legislation (The Dream Act) provides the opportunity for some non-U.S. citizens who attended high school in Maryland to receive in-county or out-of-county tuition rates.
+Students who demonstrate documentation as Deferred Action Childhood Arrivals (DACA) who reside in Howard County or the State of Maryland may be eligible for an in-county tuition benefit.

-Dream Act- For more information about the Maryland Dream Act and to determine if you are eligible, please contact an international admissions advisor in the office of admissions and advising, RCF-242; firstname.lastname@example.org; 443-518-4420.
+Dream Act/DACA- For more information about the Maryland Dream Act or DACA and to determine if you are eligible, please contact an international admissions advisor in the office of admissions and advising, RCF-242; email@example.com; 443-518-4420.
 Information is also available on the web at www.howardcc.edu.